GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 | ApiManagement         | UserManagement, Spec2Tool, McpManagement | Manage apis, specifications and tokens.
 This service is responsible for every external api call on behalf of the system.                                         |
 | McpManagement         | UserManagement, ApiManagement            | Manage and host mcp servers with tools.
 Routes mcp requests from users to its personal mcp servers and call apis using ApiManagement to fulfill client requests. |
 | Spec2Tool             | -                                        | Convert common api specifications formats to GroMoKoSos internal api/tool representation.                                                                        |

-template:
--   Purpose/Responsibility
--   Interface(s), when they are not extracted as separate paragraphs.
-    This interfaces may include qualities and performance characteristics.
--   (Optional) Quality-/Performance characteristics of the black box, e.g.availability, run time behavior, ....\n-   (Optional) directory/file location
--   (Optional) Fulfilled requirements (if you need traceability to requirements).
--   (Optional) Open issues/problems/risks

 ## 5.2 Level 2: Container View